Conditional graph entropy as an alternating minimization problem: The alternating minimization problem

 We include here two useful equivalent formulas for $\varphi$.
 On the one hand, summing $q_{j|x} \log q_{j|x}$ and $q_{j|x} \log r_{j|y}$ separately gives

 On the other hand, for $\rb \in \Krst$ we can write

 with the remark that if $q_{j|x}$ and $Q_{j|x}(\rb)$ are both $0$, then the fraction in the $\log$ should simply be $1/A_x(\rb)$.

-Finally, let us turn to the q-problem and the r-problem.
-For the time being we will define $\phiq$ and $\phir$ by explicit formulas using $Q$, $R$, and $\varphi$.
-We will see in Section \ref{sec:proofs} that these functions are indeed the minimum of $\varphi$ with one of the variables fixed.
+Next we define $\phiq$ and $\phir$.
+At this point we simply express them using $Q$, $R$, and $\varphi$, but we will shortly see that they are indeed the minimum of $\varphi$ with one of the variables fixed.
 Using \eqref{eq:phi_with_R} and \eqref{eq:phi_with_QA} we get the following specific formulas: for $\qb \in \Kq$ and $\rb \in \Kr$ let

 Note that \eqref{eq:phir} works even for $\rb \notin \Krst$ as all the expressions are $\infty$ in that case.